jthorme/SWEG_Datamining/README.md

 Usage instructions: run and load the data the rest will follow. data = pd.read_csv('SalesOfMedicalDevices.csv')

 File descriptions: One CSV file containing data, cleaned adn ready to go

-Acknowledgments: A list of any people, resources, or tools that were used to create the project.